OpenClaw vs Make (formerly Integromat)

 โ Pros

-- โ Flexible for any automation need
+- โ Strong visual builder for app-to-app automation

 โ Cons

-- โ Not optimized for conversational AI
+- โ Less natural fit for channel-native AI copilots

 Final Verdict